justinmahar/react-kindling/README.md

 ### `npm run ship`

-Single command to build, commit, push the project to GitHub, version, and publish to npm.
+Single command to build, commit, version, publish to npm, and push the project to GitHub.

 Uses `-m "Build, version, and publish."` as the commit message for both `git` and `npm`.